patrickhirsh/DataDrivenCollections/README.md

 * Since this collection/artwork organization exists outside of Plex, it's easy to move to a new media server host platform with all your library organization intact.

 ## How does it work?
 Data Driven Collections uses a simple set of rules to interpret how to translate the organization of Plex media on-disk into Plex collections and artwork.
-Running the tool scans the library's media directory and automatically translates the way it's organized into Plex collections, poster artwork, and metadata.
+Running the tool scans the library's media directory and automatically translates filestructure organization into Plex collections, poster artwork, and metadata.

 **The Data Driven Collections tool follows these rules:**
 * Each movie file should be in its own folder.